 Customers need a home base for reaching your brand, and you need a content management system (CMS) that you can update to continually align with your company’s needs.
 Building a strong website that resonates with your consumers should be prioritized—and finding a CMS that is able to positively highlight your brand is the first step in building a successful website.

-A content management system (CMS) is a software application that supports the creation of digital content for websites.
-It can be accessed via web browser by anyone with login credentials, making it a collaborative platform.
-Once set up, a CMS is easy to add content to and to update information whenever is needed, giving you control over your website.
+A CMS is a software application that supports the creation of digital content for websites.
+It can be accessed via a web browser by anyone with login credentials, making it a collaborative platform.
+Once set up, a CMS is easy to add content to and update whenever needed—giving you control over your website.

 - Do you have a working knowledge of coding?

 - Are you willing to hire someone who is knowledgeable in coding?

 - How will users interact with your content?

 - What are the goals and needs of your business and the site?